tabbykatz/100-days-of-code/r1-log.md

 worked on project 2/5 for web design. researched capstone projects.
 ### day 8/99
 first day of algorithms practice on LeetCode
+### day 9/99
+more algos on LeetCode, plus a javascript project.
+First day in many I didn't get to FCC